locationtech/rasterframes/pyrasterframes/src/main/python/README.md

 Community contributions are always welcome.
 To get started, please review our [contribution guidelines](https://github.com/locationtech/rasterframes/blob/develop/CONTRIBUTING.md), [code of conduct](https://github.com/locationtech/rasterframes/blob/develop/CODE_OF_CONDUCT.md), and [developer's guide](../../../README.md).
 Reach out to us on [gitter][gitter] so the community can help you get started!

+## Development environment setup

+For best results, we suggest using `conda` and the `conda-forge` channel to install the compiled dependencies before installing the packages in `setup.py`.
+Assuming you're in the same directory as this file:

+    conda create -n rasterframes python==3.7
+    conda install --file ./requirements-condaforge.txt

+Then you can install the source dependencies:

+    pip install -e .

 [gitter]: https://gitter.im/locationtech/rasterframes